axelfeldmann/feldmann.nyc/posts/carry-lookahead-adder/Carry Lookahead Adders.md

 This design is called a "ripple carry adder" (RCA) and has a very long *critical path* (shown in green).
 An $n$-bit adder capable of adding 2 $n$-bit numbers has $O(n)$ critical path length.
 For relevant values of $n$ (e.g. 32, 64), this is terrible!
 How can we do better?

 The answer is called a "carry lookahead adder" (CLA).
 A CLA has a critical path of $O(\log n)$.
 Much shorter!
-In this post, I will share a cool explanation of how CLAs work.
+In this post, I will share a cool explanation of how CLAs work that relies primarily on *function composition*.
 I did not come up with this explanation; I learned it from my grad school advisor, [Daniel Sanchez](https://people.csail.mit.edu/sanchez/).

 <br/>